 At JJS, we are familiar with the many laws and regulations that vary nationwide.
 Our cerebral palsy attorneys have court approval to practice in most states.
 We maintain offices in numerous states and Washington, DC.
 We have successfully represented clients in over 40 states and in the District of Columbia.
 Even if you are not close to an office, we are easily available by phone and online chat.

 If you think that your child’s cerebral palsy is a result of medical negligence, you deserve the help of an expert who can guide you through the statute of limitations rules.
 We have a history of breaking records in several states for the largest birth injury recovery and are not afraid to say no to a settlement that is less than our clients deserve.

 Find out if you have a case with a free claim review from our personal injury lawyers.
 The sooner you contact JJS, the more likely it is that we can help your family.
-We do not charge any upfront costs and will not recover attorney’s fees until we win.
+We do not charge any upfront costs and will not recover attorney’s fees unless your case is won.

 6 Questions to Ask Potential Medical Malpractice Lawyers